 Maths wasn’t on his radar whatsoever.

 But on the night of Friday 13 September 2002 everything changed.
+(Read more about why some people become sudden geniuses).

 While out with friends, Padgett was attacked and robbed by two men outside a karaoke bar.
 They took his already torn leather jacket.